What dismantling the Postal Service will do to American cities

 The U.S. Postal Service is under threat of collapse and privatization.
-This comes after years of federal political maneuvering that has effectively depleted revenues and staffing – issues now amplified by new cuts to overtime worker pay and slowed delivery.
+This comes after years of federal political maneuvering that has effectively depleted revenues and staffing—issues now amplified by new cuts to overtime worker pay and slowed delivery.

 This matters now more than ever as the COVID-19 pandemic rages, and ahead of November elections when many Americans anticipate voting by mail in order to stay safe.